Universal Design vs. Accommodations

 One method to not disable people is to practice universal design.
 Universal design is the “design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
-If you practice universal design, you won’t need to provide accommodations for people as often, because your building or website will be useable to more people by default.
+If you practice universal design, you won’t need to provide accommodations for people as often, because your building or website will be usable to more people by default.
 You may still need to provide some accommodations, but if you do your best to practice universal design and avoid disabling anyone, you won’t need to provide specialized accommodations nearly as often.

 The term “universal design” was coined by the architect Ronald Mace, and North Carolina State University’s Center for Universal Design developed seven principles of universal design:

 - Equitable Use: Ideally, everyone should be able to use the same thing in the same manner.
 If that isn’t possible, then equivalent options must be provided.

 - Flexibility in Use: For example, can both right and left-handed individuals use the same thing?